I am looking for a summer social skills group to help my college-bound son or daughter successfully transition to college life.

 *Unfortunately, this college transition social skills training program is not covered by insurance.

 Ready to make the most of the Summer and set your young adult up for success in college?
-Through our 2019 Summer Program, your teen will enhance their social skills, increase their confidence and enter next school year more prepared for college life.
+Through our 2019 Summer Program, your teen will enhance their social skills, increase their confidence and enter the next school year more prepared for college life.
+So, to get started with autism therapy in Palo Alto, follow these steps:

 Other Resources for Neurodiverse Individuals & Families in the Bay Area

-Our San Francisco Bay Area mental health clinic focuses on supporting individuals with autistic traits (Aspergers, high functioning autism, undiagnosed autism traits, etc) and their families.
-More specifically, our services include individual counseling, parent counseling, and groups.
-Some of our support and educational groups include those for college students with autistic traits, neurodiverse adults, working professionals, women who identify as neurodiverse, and neurodiverse youth & caregivers.
+Our San Francisco Bay Area mental health clinic focuses on supporting individuals with autistic traits.
+This includes individuals who identify as having Aspergers, high functioning autism, undiagnosed autism traits, etc. and their families.
+More specifically, our services include individual counseling, parent counseling, and social skills groups.
+Some of our support and educational groups include those for adults with high-functioning autism, autistic young adults, college students with autistic traits, neurodiverse adults, working professionals, women who identify as neurodiverse, and neurodiverse youth & caregivers.
+We also offer a mother’s group for mothers of autistic children looking for support.
+Additionally, I have been writing blogs on autism-related topics and resources in the Bay Area.
 If you would like more information about any of these services, please reach out today!